ReadableCode/readablecode/README.md

   [Check out the Rust repo](https://github.com/ReadableCode/Data_Tool_Pack_RS)

 - **Terminal Based Kanban Board Using Linux Commands for Manipulation:** I'm developing a terminal-based Kanban board that leverages Linux-like commands for manipulation.
 This project aims to streamline task management and enhance productivity by providing a seamless interface for organizing and tracking tasks.
+  - Stack:
+    - Frontend: Python for the TUI
+    - Storage: Self hosted S3-compatible storage (MinIO)
+    - Hosting: Built for local running in Windows or Linux

   [Check out my progress](https://github.com/ReadableCode/Terminal_To_Do)

 - **AI-Powered eBook Organizer (Offline-First):** A smart eBook renaming and organization tool that processes messy ebook folders and uses a local large language model (no internet or accounts required) to identify metadata like author, series, series order, and title.
 It restructures your library into a clean, nested format by author and series.
 Built for full local use, but easily swappable to OpenAI or other APIs if desired.
+  - Stack:
+    - Frontend: Python for the TUI
+    - Storage: Self hosted PostgreSQL Database
+    - Hosting: PostgresQL database running in Docker and exposed through TailScale

   [Check out the repo](https://github.com/ReadableCode/Book-Bot)